 This was during a short time when Peter Arne had a number of villainous roles in British B films, perhaps best remembered from The Pirates of Blood River (1962) with Christopher Lee.
 He made himself known as a capable character actor with a wide range, acting in both dramas and comedies, and soon started getting cast in supporting roles in A-list pictures, often US-UK collaborations filmed in Europe.
 Among these were Khartoum (1966) with Charlton Heston and Laurence Olivier, Sam Peckinpah’s Straw Dogs (1971) and Charlton Heston’s Antony and Cleopatra (1972).
 Arne became a favourite of Blake Edwards’, who cast him in no less than three of his Pink Panther films – the best remembered of these performances is perhaps the one as Colonel Sharki in The Return of the Pink Panther (1975); “Good Sharki, Colonel God!”.
 In 1967 he appeared in his only other science fiction film Battle Beneath the Earth.
 His last film was Tangiers (1985).
 Arne was brutally murdered in his flat in 1983 by a homeless school teacher to whom he had been giving food.
 The killer drowned himself before he was caught and the motive for the murder has never been established.

-Donald Gray appeared in three other minor British science fiction films, The Diamond (1954), Supersonic Saucer (1956) and Satellite in the Sky (1956) as well as in the movie remake The Quatermass Xperiment (1955).
+Donald Gray appeared in three other minor British science fiction films, The Diamond (1954), Supersonic Saucer (1956) and Satellite in the Sky (1956, review) as well as in the movie remake The Quatermass Xperiment (1955, review).
 He is perhaps best known for providing the voices for Colonel White, Captain Black and the Mysterons in the puppet animation series Captain Scarlet and the Mysterons (1967-1968).
 Donald Gray is also the reason as to why another actor called Donald Gray chose to adopt the artist name Charles Gray and go on to immortality in roles such as Ernst Stavro Blofelt in two Bond movies, and the Criminologist from The Rocky Horror Picture Show (1975).

 Vic Perry only appeared in five films, but made his whole life one grand performance.
 He was best known as ”The Greatest Pick-Pocket in the World”, but also worked as a mentalist and escape artist.
 A larger than life person, few people ever knew if anything he said held any truth, and according to this forum, Perry claimed to have been … krhm: doctor of hypnosis, ex-international playboy, a WWII spy, master chef, master florist, European heavyweight wrestling champion, ex-witch doctor, ordained minister, as well as the first white man to traverse the Colorado River lashed to a wooden raft as the Indians did.
 A poster on the forum writes: ”Someone once described Vic Perry as a man riding pell-mell through life on the back of his own personal demon.
 And, he went on to note, at times it was difficult to determine who actually was riding whom, Perry or the demon.”
 Perry was also an alcoholic who twice attempted suicide.
 He passed away in 1974, only 54 years old.

 Paul Hardtmuth showed up in a number of Hammer horrors, including The Curse of Frankenstein (1957).
-He also had a role in the sci-fi film The Gamma People (1956).
+He also had a role in the sci-fi film The Gamma People (1956, review).
 In a very small role one can catch the big nose of Percy Herbert, who would go on to great success in films like The Bridge on the River Kwai (1957), The Guns of Navarone (1961), Mutiny on the Bounty (1964) and Becket (1964).
 He also appeared in Quatermass 2 (1957), Mysterious Island (1961), Night of the Big Heat (1967) and Doomwatch (1972).

 Timeslip.
 1955, UK.
 Directed by Ken Hughes.
 Written by Charles Eric Maine.
 Starring: Gene Nelson, Faith Domergue, Peter Arne, Joseph Tomelty, Donald Gray, Vic Perry, Paul Hardtmuth, Martin Wyldek, Percy Herbert.
 Cinematography: A.T.
 Dinsdale.
 Editing: Geoffrey Muller.
 Art direction: George Haslam.
 Makeup artist: Jack Craig.
 Hair stylist: June Robinson.
 Sound supervisor: Richard A. Smith.
 Sound editor: Jim Groom.
 Wardrobe: June Kirby.
 Produced by Alec C. Snowden for Merton Park Studios.